-Bryan Bachman joined the First Warn 5 Weather Team in April 2014.
+Bryan Bachman is the Chief Meteorologist at WNEM TV5.
+Bryan joined the First Warn 5 Weather Team in April 2014.
 Born and raised in New Jersey, Bryan hails from Brick Township, one of the state's shore communities.
 Fascinated by the weather from a very early age, he is excited to be forecasting in Mid-Michigan.

 Living at the shore in the Northeast, Bryan is no stranger to our weather's yearly ups and downs.
 From summertime severe weather outbreaks, to events such as the Blizzard of 1996 and the Presidents Day Snowstorm of 2003, there were plenty of extreme weather events to sample throughout his childhood.